jundalisay/sp/content/en/social/supersociology/principles/part-1/chapter-04.md

 The John Stuart Mill also advocated a principle of happiness similar to Epicurus and Benhtam:

-{{< q a="John-Stuart-Mill" >}}
+{{< q a="John Stuart Mill" c="Utilitarianism Simplified" >}}
-The Greatest Happiness Principle says that actions which promote happiness are moral, actions which produce the reverse of happiness are immoral
+The Greatest Happiness Principle says that actions which promote happiness are moral, actions which produce the reverse of happiness are immoral.
-<cite>Utilitarianism Simplified</cite>
 {{< /q >}}

 The two main differences between Superphysics Morals and such Utilitarian Morals is that the latter is: